Shangrao Jiangxi, China Travel Guide

 Shangrao's history stretches back over two millennia, with recorded settlements from the Qin Dynasty.
 The region served as a significant administrative and cultural hub on ancient trade routes.

-The city forms part of the Poyang Lake Eco-economic Zone.
+The city is part of the Poyang Lake Eco-economic Zone.
 Its terrain varies, with plains in the east and south, and peaks in the north and west.
 The Xinjiang River, a tributary of Poyang Lake, flows through the area.

 Benefits from abundant water resources and fertile lands.